 Truck accidents can result in catastrophic injuries and even death.
 Truck operators must be extremely vigilant behind the wheel due to the potential harm that could occur if they hit a smaller vehicle.
-If you or someone close to you was injured in a truck accident that was caused by someone else’s careless actions, you should consult the Maryland truck accident lawyers at Burgos & Burgos.
+If you or someone close to you was injured in a truck accident that was caused by someone else’s careless actions, you should consult the Maryland truck accident lawyers at Burgos & Burgos, LLC.
 Our firm will work diligently to investigate the sequence of events leading up to your car crash so that we can determine the cause and help you secure the compensation that you are entitled to obtain.
 We have helped many residents of Montgomery and Prince George's Counties, as well as people in Washington, D.C., with resolving their motor vehicle collision claims, and we can help you too.
 Everyone on our staff is fluent in Spanish if you are more comfortable communicating in that language.Truck Accidents Cause Serious Injuries

 Truck drivers must have a Commercial Driver’s License and must obey all traffic rules.
 Truck drivers and trucking companies also must adhere to strict state and federal regulations.
 The federal rules are set forth by the Federal Motor Carrier Safety Administration (FMCSA), whereas the Code of Maryland Regulations outlines regulations for truckers pertaining to licensing, vehicle inspections, weight limits, and other issues as well.
 A truck accident attorney can help Maryland residents identify a violation that may have caused their crash.